Sign up to our mailing list to discover the future of beauty and wellness.

 Clinical trials show that vitamin C can help slow the ageing process by preventing both the oxidation and stress impacts on the skin that cause lines and wrinkles to form and collagen reserves to diminish.
 There are many ways to effectively preserve and prolong the body’s collagen synthesis and regular use of high quality vitamin C formulations is among them.

 When used daily and dosed at the correct concentration, vitamin C products are good for the face.
-Whether in a cream, oil or serum consistency, Vitamin C protects, repairs and strengthens skin, targeting acne, signs of ageing and improving tone and texture.
+Whether in a cream, oil or serum consistency, Vitamin C protects, repairs and strengthens skin, targeting blemishes, signs of ageing and improving tone and texture.
 This makes vitamin C unilaterally beneficial for both complexion appearance and long-term skin health.

 Build up tolerance to vitamin C serums slowly, starting with a low concentration and slowly, steadily increasing in line with skin comfort level.
 Skin might feel a slight tingling sensation but should not all out sting or flush with redness.
 If this happens, take it back down to a lower percentage concentration.